LA-Gonzalez/Portfolio/README.md

 # Portfolio
-Collection of code from previous class projects and assignments.
+Collection of code from previous projects.